The interactive online course in May 2023 had 90% positive feedback.

 Previous course participants said:

-The online course in September 2022 had 91% positive feedback.
+The interactive online course in May 2023 had 91% positive feedback.

 “I enjoyed it all - as a beginner it was good to get the basics and the overview of what's possible.
 The pace was very good - very calm speaking that I could keep up with.”
 (Sarah Grinsted, Natural England, May 2023)